 - a.
-Apply 1-2 drops of lubricant to the cam pin, extractor spring and extractor pin. - b.
-Apply a thin layer of lubricant to the bearing surfaces of the bolt, rear of bolt lugs and bolt carrier. - c.
+Apply 1-2 drops of lubricant where the op-rod contacts the spring guide, the recoil plate, bolt carrier and on the firing pin lock plunger - b.
+Apply a thin film of lubricant to the spring guide rods and recoil springs - Apply a thin coat of lubricant to the back of bolt lugs, bolt body, and cam pin hole. - d.
+Apply a thin coat of lubricant to the bolt carrier contact surfaces. - e.
+Apply 1-2 drops of lubricant to the cam pin. - f.
 Do not lubricate the face of the bolt.

+5.3 Lubrication - Continued

-5.3.2 Upper Receiver
+Upper Receiver

 - a.
-Apply a thin film of lubricant to the inside of the upper receiver surfaces where the carriage assembly makes contact. - b.
-Apply a thin film of lubricant to the sides of the charging handle. - c.
-Apply 1-2 drops of lubricant to the charging handle latch.
+Apply a thin film of lubricant to the inside of the upper receiver to the surfaces where the carriage assembly contacts. - B. Apply a thin film of lubricant to the sides of the charging handle. - C. Apply 1-2 drops of lubricant to the charging handle latches.

+5.3 Lubrication - Continued

-5.3.3 Lower Receiver
+Lower Receiver

 - a.
-Apply 1-2 drops of lubricant to the hammer, trigger and bolt catch where theses parts contact their respective pins. - b.
-Apply 1-2 drops of lubricant to the selector where it contacts the lower receiver. c.
-Apply 1-2 drops of lubricant to pivot pin, takedown pin, and buffer retainer. d.
-Apply a thin film of lubricant to the action spring and buffer.
+Apply 1-2 drops of lubricant to the hammer, trigger, auto sear (auto variants only), and bolt catch where theses parts contact their respective pins. - B. Apply 1-2 drops of lubricant to the selector where it contacts the lower receiver.

+C. Apply 1-2 drops of lubricant to pivot and takedown pins.